imballinst/imballinst.dev/src/pages/blog/speedrunning-typescript.md

 // ^ number
 ```

-As we can see below, the `infer PromiseType` in `TypeArg extends Promise<infer PromiseType>` means it is extracting the `number` value from `Promise<number>`.
+As we can see above, the `infer PromiseType` in `TypeArg extends Promise<infer PromiseType>` means it is extracting the `number` value from `Promise<number>`.
 This is the same result as the [utility type Awaited](https://www.typescriptlang.org/docs/handbook/utility-types.html#awaitedtype).